 However, you can’t turn back the tide4.
 If the execs want to talk money then they’re going to talk money even if it is the wrong thing to be discussing.
 Do the conversions from money to effort and effort to money and slowly educate them about the complexity of the topic.

 What this does show is that all of these calculations are often being done with the most nebulous of Estimates and that other than setting up an investment profile to try to ensure that the money is directed towards where the perceived demand is, the estimates shouldn’t be used for anything more concrete.

 Trying to make the work conform to a cost estimate is also a Fools Errand5 and should be avoided; change the conversation around to “have we got value for the money/effort that the work has consumed?”

 This digression completes the series of topics around Participatory Budgeting and Road-mapping.
-The next space to explore is going to be OKRs, Objective and Key Results and then on to looking at the life of Epics.
+The next space to explore is going to be OKRs, Objective and Key Results and then on to looking at the Lifecycle of Epics

 #1 Wage bill plus other expenses such as licenses, buildings, materiel, etc… all of which are usually stable and predictable

 #2 This is a simplification; Police, Fire and Medical services are examples of persistent teams in local government that require renewed budget each time

 #3 Balancing The Dual Operating System, SAFe Fellow Ian Spence

 #4 King Canute and the tide